Responsibility vs. Accountability in Relationships: What's the Difference?

 In a relationship, being accountable might sound like:

 Accountability involves answering for your actions, accepting the results, and being prepared to repair any damage caused.
+Brené Brown’s TED talk on vulnerability and Esther Perel's work on self-accountability offer profound insights into this process.

 The Crucial Difference: Action vs. Outcome

-Here's the simplest way to look at it:
+Here is the simplest way to look at it:

-• Responsibility is about what you are supposed to do.
+| Responsibility | Proactive: What you are supposed to do. |

 Why You Need Both for a Thriving Relationship